Investment Account and Retirement Account Division, Asset Protection

 A prenuptial or postnuptial agreement can compliment your estate plan while also explicitly stating how retirement funds and investments are to be handled in the event of a divorce.
 My office drafts all necessary language, preparing any necessary paperwork and documentation.

-Getting Started -- Contact David B. Feldman Today
+Getting Started -- Contact Feldman Family Law Today